- z/OS file structures

 A suggestion is to define a dataclass for each common combination of dataset organisation and record format, and let your users specify record length and space.
-So the combinations you would specify are
+So the combinations you might specify are

 |DSORG / RECFM||FB||FBA||FBS||VB||VBS|

 When the users specify this dataclass in their JCL, they can take the SMS defaults for most of the parameters and just code those that they want to override.
 JCL definitions will override anything that is defined in the dataclass.

 Another use of the dataclass is to force a file to go multi-volume.
 When setting a dataclass up in ISMF, you can specify a number between 1 and 59 in the 'volume count' field.
 When you allocate a dataset, you tell z/OS how much space you want for the initial allocation or primary, then when the primary space fills up, how big extra secondary chumks of space should be allocated.
 By default, a VSAM file will look for its primary allocation when it extends to a new volume.
 If you want it to use the secondary allocation, specify 'SECONDARY' in the 'Additional Volume Amount' Field.

-An alternative is to use Space Constraint Relief (SCR).
+An alternative to avoiding space abends at allocation time is to use Space Constraint Relief (SCR).
 You initiate this by setting SCR=YES, then updating the two parameter fields that govern how it works.